Seaweed Foraging in Devon, Dorset & Cornwall

 Who is it Suitable For?

 If you have mobility issues, please email for a tailor - made course.
-It's also worth mentioning that public toilet facilities won't be available on the shore and we'll often be going to areas with minimal phone reception so we advise you make arrangements beforehand.
+It's also worth mentioning that public toilet facilities won't be available on the shore and we'll be going to areas with minimal phone reception so we advise you make arrangements beforehand.

 what do i bring?